Discrete conservation laws for finite element discretisations of multisymplectic PDEs: Spatially discontinuous finite element approximation

 \begin{definition}[Jumps and averages] Due to the discontinuous nature of the finite element space finite element functions are permitted to be multi-valued at the vertices of the elements.
 With this in mind we introduce notation

-to describe the values of the function on the right and left of the a discontinuity respectively.
+to describe the values of the function on the right and left of the discontinuity at $x_m$ respectively.
 We further define the jump of a function at the point $x_m$ to be

 and the average as

 \end{definition}

 \begin{definition}[Discrete operator for first spatial derivatives] Let $\vec{U} \in \dpoly{p}\bc{S^1}$, then $\gfunc{} : \dpoly{p}\bc{S^1} \to \dpoly{p}\bc{S^1}$ such that